-Stall rest secrets
+Stall rest tips

 Keeping your horse sane and busy while on stall rest can be challenging.
 It’s a sudden change of lifestyle, and requires some thoughtful planning and experimentation to keep your horse sane.